3.6 Rays

 3.6.1 Ray Differentials

 To be able to perform better antialiasing with the texture functions defined in Chapter 10, pbrt makes use of the RayDifferential class, which is a subclass of Ray that contains additional information about two auxiliary rays.
-These extra rays represent camera rays offset by one sample in the x and y direction from the main ray on the film plane.
+These extra rays represent camera rays offset by one sample in the and direction from the main ray on the film plane.
 By determining the area that these three rays project to on an object being shaded, a Texture can estimate an area to average over for proper antialiasing (Section 10.1).

 Because RayDifferential inherits from Ray, geometric interfaces in the system can be written to take const Ray & parameters, so that either a Ray or RayDifferential can be passed to them.
 Only the routines that need to account for antialiasing and texturing require RayDifferential parameters.